bwh-gh/FDETH-TOOL/README.md

 3. Documentation

-./BenHughes_OpalAgentSolution.pdf: The comprehensive 2-page brief covering problem identification, design decisions, and self-reflection.
+BenHughes_OpalAgentSolution.pdf: The comprehensive 2-page brief covering problem identification, design decisions, and self-reflection.

 🔧 Opal Registry Configuration
 To register the custom tool in the Opal instance: